Japanese speech contest – NPO Nishitokyo Multicultural and International Center

 Foreign residents living, studying, or working in Nishitokyo City give speeches in Japanese about their feelings and thoughts about living in Japan, their thoughts about their home country, and their connection with Nishitokyo City.
 This is not a contest to evaluate proficiency in Japanese or the content of the speech.

 Citizen judges also participate to judge the speeches.
+Before the speeches, children and students from the Japanese Language Class for Kids also present their messages.
 After the contest, there is a party for the presenters, judges, audience, and staff.

 Record of Japanese Speech Contests